ahamdesigner/perfume/README.md

 Activate good times.

 ## Features
-Finest flavour
+Finest flavour with
-Smooth Sense
+Smooth Sense and
-Brilliant mixing
+Brilliant mixing Also
-Inteligent activation
+Inteligent activation with
-clever lasting
+clever lasting odor

 ## Pricing
-Flexible
+Flexible and
-Initial priority on reach
+Initial priority is on reach

 ### Product ranges
 Custom ★